 Darley chronicles her adventures through Darley’s Blog, Equisearch.com, DiscoverHorses.com, Equitrekking’s monthly e-newsletter and various magazines and travel publications including CNNGo, ABILITY magazine, Women's Adventure magazine, and others.
 She is author of the Equitrekking: Travel Adventures on Horseback companion book, published by Chronicle Books.
 This beautiful coffee table style travelogue showcases Equitrekking’s first 13 destinations through Darley’s writings and Chip Ward’s stunning photography.
 Reviewed in the Denver Post and Budget Travel, Equitrekking: Travel Adventures on Horseback takes readers from the remarkable ruins of Ireland and charming colonial towns of Spain, to the lush rainforests of Hawaii.

-Darley writes regular columns for True West and Practical Horseman magazines and frequently speaks at events and to the media.
+Darley writes regular columns for True West, Horses All and Practical Horseman magazines and frequently speaks at events and to the media.
 She’s featured in the book, How’d You Score that Gig, a Guide to the Coolest Jobs and has been featured in New York Times, Chicago Tribune, NPR, The Washington Post, USA Today, National Geographic and Ralph Lauren magazine.